dynaroars/dig/README.md

 10. -a*n + s <= 3
 11. -a <= 0

-tnguyen@debian ~/dig/src> timeout 900 sage -python -O dig.py  ../tests/paper/Sqrt1.java  -log 4 -noeqts -icoefs 2  # find linear inequalities with coefs in {2,-1,0,1,2}
+tnguyen@debian ~/dig/src> timeout 900 python3 -O dig.py  ../tests/paper/Sqrt1.java  -log 4 -noeqts -icoefs 2  # find linear inequalities with coefs in {2,-1,0,1,2}
 ...
 1. a <= 10
 2. 2*a - n <= 1